reverseame/RAMPAGE/README.md

 RAMPAGE: (*fRAMework to comPAre aGd dEtectors*) is a framework aimed at training and comparing machine learning models for the detection of Algorithmically Generated Domains (AGDs).

+## Features

+* Training and testing of machine learning models for detecting AGDs
+* A structured, clean and straightforward approach to comparing machine learning models
+* Possibility of extending the base data types to add new features to dataset elements
+* Automated management of datasets
+* Simple way to share models and results

 ## Installation

 RAMPAGE runs on Python 3.11.
 To use RAMPAGE, it is necessary to create a pip package and install it.
 For now, it has been decided not to upload it to PyPI.